kixe/Audio_MP3/README.md

 - buttoncolor: Color of Controls
 - slidercolor1: Start Color (start-color)
 - slidercolor2: End Color (gradient)
-- playlistcolor: Backgroundcolor of the playlist visiblele in  Multiplayer only (2 and more files)
+- playlistcolor: Backgroundcolor of the playlist visible in  Multiplayer only (2 and more files)
 - currentmp3color: visible in  Multiplayer only (2 and more files)

-#### feel free to add more configuration options to the module.
-More information here:
+#### more informations about configuration options here:

 - http://flash-mp3-player.net/players/multi/documentation/
 - http://flash-mp3-player.net/players/maxi/documentation/